 And whereas the founding members of the GAA recognise the constitutional right to freedom of trade, occupation and profession and to practice the trade of a legal practitioner;

-Now the signatories hereto constitute an attorneys’ association and hereby adopt the constitution of the GAA.
+Now therefore the signatories hereto constitute an attorneys’ association and hereby adopt the constitution of the GAA.

 The name of the Association is the GAUTENG ATTORNEYS’ ASSOCIATION (“GAA”) hereinafter referred to as either “the GAA” or “the Association”.

-3.1.
-“Executive” or “Executive Member” of the Association means the steering committee approved at an AGM, SGM or Special Meeting called for this purpose and the aforesaid phrases are used interchangeably.
+3.2 “Executive” or “Executive Member” of the Association means the members so elected at an AGM, SGM or Special Meeting called for this purpose, including members who have been co-opted to the Executive and the aforesaid phrases are used interchangeably.

-3.3.
-Unless specifically otherwise provided, any number of days prescribed shall be determined by excluding the first and including the last day or where the last day falls on a day that is not a business day, the next succeeding business day
+3.10 Unless specifically otherwise provided, any number of days prescribed shall be calendar days and shall be determined by excluding the first and including the last day.

 4. OFFICE / PREMISES